Home > Residents > Environment > Public Participation > Green Living > Green Tips for Home Renovation

 A list of recycled building materials, noting their specifications, supplier names and contact details, is available online.

-When you begin renovating, you should be aware of how your activities affect the indoor air quality for both you and your neighbours.
-Apart form volatile organic compounds, dust from polishing, sanding, cutting and grinding materials can be a problem.
+When you begin renovating, you should be aware of how your activities affect the IAQ for both you and your neighbours.
+Apart from volatile organic compounds, dust from polishing, sanding, cutting and grinding materials can be a problem.
 This can cause nasal and eye irritations, headaches, dizziness, nausea and even breathing problems.
 To avoid such problems, you should:

 You can reduce waste during the renovation process by: